appinha/google-foobar/README.md

 As Commander Lambda's personal assistant, you get to deal with all of the paperwork involved in running a space station big enough to house the LAMBCHOP.
 And you thought Bunny HQ had too much bureaucracy...

+One of these days you're going to manage to glimpse Commander Lambda's password over their shoulder.
+But the Commander is very careful about security and you haven't managed it yet...
 ```